 About the Templeton Freedom Award and the additional 2018 finalists:

 Awarded since 2004, the Templeton Freedom Award is named for the late investor and philanthropist Sir John Templeton.
 The award annually honors his legacy by identifying and recognizing the most exceptional and innovative contributions to the understanding of free enterprise, and the public policies that encourage prosperity, innovation, and human fulfillment via free competition.
 The award is generously supported by Templeton Religion Trust and was presented during Atlas Network’s Freedom Dinner on Nov.
 8 in New York City at the Intrepid Sea, Air, & Space Museum.
 ECPPS received a $100,000 prize, and five additional finalists received $25,000 prizes.
-The other finalists for the 2018 Templeton Freedom Award were:

 About Egyptian Center for Public Policy Studies